 Land Use.
 Promote policies that manage land as a finite resource and that incorporate principles of stewardship.
+Transfer of Federal Public Lands.
+Promote policies that Federal public lands should remain under the jurisdiction of the federal government.

 Water.
 Support measures to reduce pollution in order to protect surface water, groundwater, and drinking water, and set up a process to evaluate inter-basin water transfers.